atimpone/aws-foundation-journey/content/01-dev-environments/04-reference/02-controlling-builder-team-access.md

 Explicitly disallow creation of IAM users since builder team users do not use IAM users to access their team development AWS accounts.

 {{% notice info %}}
-**Review Note: Constraints impacting Cognito and EKS use cases?:** Currently, creation of OIDC providers is not currently constrained.
+**Review Note: Constraints impacting Cognito and EKS use cases?:** Currently, creation of OIDC providers is not disallowed.
 How much of a risk does this present in this development environment context?
 OIDC comes into play as part of both Cognito and some configurations of EKS.
 {{% /notice %}}

 ```